Summer Minor in Global Public Health

 To be awarded the scholarship you must:

-- Complete the academic requirements of the minor in one or two summers
+- Complete the academic requirements of the minor in one summer or during two consecutive summers,

 - Fill out the Completion of Minor form and email it to firstname.lastname@example.org within two weeks of the start of your final course."

 The scholarship will be posted to your CalCentral account in early December following your completion of the minor.

 For Non-UC Berkeley Students: Global Public Health Certificate